FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 EAP peers and servers MUST assume that all data sent over an EAP session is visible to attackers, and can be modified by them.

-The methods defined here SHOULD only be used to bootstrap initial network access.
-All subsequent application-layer traffic SHOULD be full authenticated and secured with systems such as IPsec or TLS.
+The methods defined here MUST only be used to bootstrap initial network access.
+Once a device has been provisioned, it gains network access via the provisioned credentials, and any network access policies can be applied.

 ## Provisioning is Unauthenticated